The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

 \subsection{Sentiment analysis: Amazon reviews}

 Next, we turn to the Amazon polarity dataset~\cite{Zhang2015}, a collection of 4 million plain-text Amazon reviews labelled as ``positive'' (4-5 stars) or ``negative'' (1-2 stars).
-We used a popular pre-trained checkpoint of a DistilBERT model from Huggingface~\citep{SST2}, which was fine-tuned on SST-2, a set of English sentences labelled with binary sentiment labels.
+We used a popular pre-trained checkpoint of a DistilBERT model from Huggingface~\citep{SST2}, which was fine-tuned on SST-2.
 We ran the spotlight on a sample of 20,000 reviews from the validation set, using the final 768-dimensional hidden layer as the representation space.

 We found it more difficult to spot patterns in the spotlights on this dataset by simply reading the highest-weight reviews, so we instead summarized each spotlight by identifying the tokens that appeared most frequently in the spotlight distributions, relative to their frequencies in the validation set.
 These results are shown in Figure~\ref{fig:amazon}.
 Remarkably, the first spotlight surfaced reviews that were written in Spanish, which the model consistently classifies as negative: it was only trained on English sentences, and its tokenizer appears to work poorly on Spanish sentences.
-The second spotlight highlighted long-winded reviews of novels, which the model has difficulty parsing.
-The third found reviews that mention aspects of customer service, such as product returns, which the model classifies as extremely negative, incurring very high losses when these reviews are positive.
+The second spotlight highlighted long-winded reviews of novels, which the model has difficulty parsing; the third found reviews that mention aspects of customer service, such as product returns, which the model classifies as extremely negative.

 The highest-loss reviews in the dataset are quite different, consisting almost entirely of mislabelled reviews.
 For example, one review reads ``The background music is not clear and the CD was a waste of money.
 One star is too high.'', but has a 4-5 star rating; dozens of high-loss outliers follow this pattern, where the rating clearly contradicts the review text.
-We note that this type of label noise would pose a problem for many DRO methods, which could insist that the model learn to memorize these outliers rather than focusing on other important portions of the dataset.
+We note that this type of label noise would pose a problem for many robust optimization methods, which could insist that the model learn to memorize these outliers rather than focusing on other important portions of the dataset.

 GEORGE found a total of 11 clusters; the three with the highest losses are also summarized in Figure~\ref{fig:amazon}.
 The first cluster is similar to the second spotlight, containing many negative and wordy reviews for novels and movies that are misleading or difficult to parse.
 The second consists entirely of positive reviews, including many written in Spanish.
 The third is small, only containing 0.5\% of the dataset, and we found it difficult to summarize.
 Overall, several of the features found by the spotlights also appear in GEORGE's clusters; a more in-depth analysis would help to understand how the two methods differ on this model.